 Rags to riches

-The next story type, rags to riches, comes from situations where the hero battles their way out of terrible circumstances to reach eventual success.
-The hero is again the underdog, but they’re battling their situation, rather a specific monster.
+Next, there’s rags to riches.
+This comes from situations where the hero battles their way out of terrible circumstances to reach eventual success.
+The hero is again the underdog, but they’re battling their situation, rather than a specific monster.

 Cinderella is the archetypal rags to riches story.